What does tax season look like for a tax preparer? In this post, we outline the typical workflow during the tax season rush and beyond.

 - Renewing your PTIN.

-- Getting familiar with any tax law changes that will impact the upcoming season.
+- Getting familiar with any tax law changes that will affect the upcoming season.

 - Reaching out to past clients and marketing to potential clients.